shibarjun/napari-findaureus/README.md

 ## License

-Distributed under the terms of the [MIT] license, "Findaureus" is free and open source software
+Distributed under the terms of the [MIT] license, "napari-findaureus" is free and open source software

 ## Issues